Local sparsity and recovery of fusion frames structured signals: Examples and applications

 Note that the $2$ in the denominator denotes the number of times that the indices in $\Omega_{12}$ are picked in the creation of the (random) projections.
 In other words, increasing the number of projections increases potentially the denominator under a given index and hence reduces the error.

-As a consequence, the error (on the set $\Omega_{12}$) is bounded by the maximum of the error from every recovery problem divided by the number of times a particular index appears.
+As a consequence, the error (on the set $\Omega_{12}$) is bounded by the maximum of the error from every recovery problem divided, as it corresponds to the average error on the domain.